The great Thanksgiving plate

 The holiday eating game plan

-1. Build a budget
+1. Build a Budget

 2. Choose wisely

-5. Take a post-turkey trot
+4. Take a post-turkey walk

-6. Track, track, track
+5. Track, track, track

-Pre-tracking is one of the best strategies to help you stay on course because it's easier to make healthy decisions when you're not staring at tempting food.
+Pre-tracking is one of the best strategies to help you stay on course because it's easier to make healthy decisions when you're not staring right at the food.
 If you can, pre-track all your meals for the day.
 Even if you end up eating more than you planned—track it!
 Accountability (not perfection) is key.

-7. Liberate leftovers
+6. Liberate leftovers

 If you're the host, you'll probably have leftovers.
 So, if you won't be able to sleep knowing that there's half a pie in the kitchen, freeze leftovers immediately or give your guests doggie bags to take home.